-They can try writing the story from another character’s perspective, or perhaps tell what would have happened if a main character made a different choice.
+They can try writing the story from another character’s perspective or perhaps tell what would have happened if the main character made a different choice.
 Students can even change the story so that it takes place in a different setting or time period.
-The possibilities are endless, and kids will love the chance to get creative with their favorite books.
+The possibilities are endless and kids will love the chance to get creative with their favorite books.

 Idea #7 — Draw What You Hear